 I’m sure you can find better deals with a higher volume of cable ties, but this particular set worked great for my needs.

-One thought on “Neat and Orderly: The Benefit of Cable Ties”
+One response to “Neat and Orderly: The Benefit of Cable Ties”